CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 1. The packet reaches the T1 Router as its destination IP address located in different subnet (T1 is logical so the packet is still in ESXi01).
 2. T1 examines its routing table to determine the destination path.
-3. As BM subnet is `192.168.0.0` recieved from T0 router, it will be the destination next-hop
+3. As BM subnet is `192.168.0.0` received from T0 router, it will be the destination nexthop
 4. Local TEP encapsulates the packet into Geneve using VNI `65010` of `VLAN100` segment.
-As the destination is T0 router which is on the Edge, the packet sent to it with source-destination IPs of the TEP devices `10.1.1.1`-`10.2.2.1`.
+As the destination is T0 router, which is on the Edge, the packet sent to it with source-destination IPs of the TEP devices `10.1.1.1`-`10.2.2.1`.
 5. Edge TEP, which is part of the Overlay TZ will (and `VLAN100`) decapsulate the packet and forwards it to the T0 router.
-6. T0 router which is part of the undelary VLAN TZ, will examines its routing table to determine the packet's destiatnion.
+6. T0 router which is part of the underlay VLAN TZ, will examines its routing table to determine the packet's destination.
-7. As packet's destination is the BM server in the underlay network (basd on BGP advertisements), a regular IP traffic will be sent over the virtual uplinks to `leaf03` and `leaf04` (ECMP) to reach thier directly connected BM subnet `192.168.0.0/24`
+7. As packet's destination is the BM server in the underlay network (based on BGP advertisements), a regular IP traffic will be sent over the virtual uplinks to `leaf03` and `leaf04` (ECMP) to reach their directly connected BM subnet `192.168.0.0/24`